How Do I Write a Video Production Creative Brief?

 The steps before this one will have led you to a better understanding of the content that you’re creating, your audience, and the urgency at which you need the content created.
 Setting a firm deadline and budget will help you stay within the constraints of your current market strategy, and will make it easier for you to judge your marketing success later on.

-Step Seven: Create a Template
+Step Seven: Create a Video Production Plan Template

-In the future, when you need to make a video, you can follow this outline to quickly create your content brief and get started on your video production.
+When you need to make a video, you can follow this outline to quickly create your content brief and get started on your video production.
 You can also ask your video production company whether they have suggestions or whether there may have been information that they were missing the first time around.

 Your template can also be used throughout the marketing department for new marketing efforts, reducing administrative time and — most importantly — making your marketing more consistent and coherent.
 As an example, you might include in your template three core types of demographic that your marketing team is focusing on.
 From then on, each new marketing effort will focus on one of these specific demographics.